Sijo: Early sijo in the Goryeo dynasty

 It was this incident for which the sijo poems of the late Goryeo are most well-known.
 The most prevalent theme of this era is loyalty to a lost cause, arising as a reaction to the rise of the new Joseon dynasty as the most powerful groups of the period struggled with where their loyalties lay.
 However, exacerbating the situation were the simultaneous struggles of China's Sung dynasty and the ascending Ming dynasty, further conflicting the people's loyalties.
 Thus, the ensuing confusion and chaos of the times gave way to themes of strong emotions such as regret over aging and sorrow over love, as many sought to express their mixed, complicated thoughts and harken back to the time of peace and stability.

-One of the most famous sijo poems that demonstrates such political upheavals and tensions of the period is Chŏng Mongju's sijo, seen below, with the English translation:
+One of the most famous sijo poems that demonstrates such political upheavals and tensions of the period is Chŏng Mong-ju's sijo, seen below, with the English translation:

-Chŏng, a great scholar of the time referred to as P'oŭn, supposedly wrote this poem in response to Yi Seong-gye's son's suggestion to defect and join the growing Joseon movement.
+Chŏng, a great scholar of the time referred to as P'oŭn, supposedly wrote this poem in response to Yi Sŏng-gye's son's (Yi Pang-wŏn) suggestion to defect and join the growing Joseon movement.
 The very idea that one's "undivided heart" remains loyal to the same despite dying "a hundred times" and one's "bleached bones all turn(ing) to dust" clearly exhibits the overall sense of honor, integrity, and fidelity that is emblematic of this generation's sijo poetry.
 In fact, this poem has become one of the prototypical examples of loyalty in Korea, even possibly one of the best known of all Korean sijo poems among Koreans.
-Today, this sijo has become to be known as the "Song of a Loyal Heart," or the "Tansim ka."
+Today, this sijo (Dansimga - 단심가) has become to be known as the "Song of a Loyal Heart," or the "Tansim ka."When black birds fight in the dale, the pure white bird must not go there.

-Reemergence in the 18th century
+Angry birds deep black at heart yet shine like white, beware of them!

-Sijo was first written in the 14th century during the end of the Goryeo dynasty.
-However, it was not until the Joseon dynasty that it gained immense popularity.
-During the rise of the early Joseon dynasty sijo became very popular among yangban and the ruling class.
-In its earlier stages sijo was often written in classical Chinese by yangban and the ruling class.
-A lot of the poems used language which showed social hierarchy.
-It was not accessible to the masses due to it being written in classical Chinese characters.
-It was also hard to adapt to sijo-chang (sijo in song form) because of the Chinese characters.
+In clear streams, the cleanest body, once it gets stained, stays unwashed.